DiamondLightSource/blueapi/writing-plans-readme/_sources/user/how-to/write-plans.rst.txt

        for _ in range(i):
            yield from abs_set(axis, location)

+Allowed Argument Types
+^^^^^^^^^^^^^^^^^^^^^^

+When added to the blueapi context, ``PlanGenerator``\ s are formalised into their schema- `a Pydantic BaseModel <https://docs.pydantic.dev/1.10/usage/models/>`__ with the expected argument types and their defaults.

+Therefore, ``PlanGenerator``\ s must only take as arguments `those types which are valid Pydantic fields <https://docs.pydantic.dev/1.10/usage/types/>`__ or Device types which implement ``BLUESKY_PROTOCOLS`` defined in dodal, which are fetched from the context at runtime.

 Injecting defaults
 ^^^^^^^^^^^^^^^^^^

 Often when writing a plan, it is known which device the plan will mostly or always be run with, but at the time of writing the plan the device object has not been instantiated: dodal defines device factory functions, but these cannot be injected as default arguments to plans.

-Importing ``inject`` from dls-bluesky-core, which fetches the device from the blueapi context when the plan is imported allows defaulting devices, so long as there is a device of that name in the context, and it complies to the type annotation of the function.
+Dodal defines an ``inject`` function which bypasses the type checking of the constructed schemas, defering to the blueapi contexting fetching of the device when the plan is imported.
+This allows defaulting devices, so long as there is a device of that name in the context when the plan is import and it conforms to the type annotation.

 .. code:: python